Cristianetaniguti/poly_containers/README.md

 docker run -it -v                         # run in a interactive mode and transferring directory to container environment

 # Delete container
-docker ps                   # it will list all containers available in your computer, search the container you want to delete docker stop <cointainer_id> # before delete you should stop it docker rm <cointainer_id>   # now you can delete using the same ID
+docker ps                                 # list all containers available in your computer, search the container you want to delete docker stop <cointainer_id>               # before delete you should stop it docker rm <cointainer_id>                 # delete container using the same ID

 # Delete image
-docker images               # list all images available in your computer, search the image ID that you want to delete docker rmi <image_id>       # Delete the image
+docker images                             # list all images available in your computer, search the image ID that you want to delete docker rmi <image_id>                     # delete the image using the same ID

 # Delete all images and containers
 docker stop $(docker ps -a -q)            # stop all running containers